-Where in San Francisco can you enjoy an evening of sake tasting, fashion shows, avant-garde cabaret, cooking demos, Ayurvedic head massages, making your own jewelry or learning about sex in the animal kingdom?
+Where in San Francisco can you enjoy an evening of sake tasting, fashion shows, avant-garde cabaret, cooking demos, Ayurvedic head massages, jewelry making, and learning about sex in the animal kingdom?
 At a museum or three.

 Some of the liveliest, most inexpensive nightlife in the San Francisco Bay Area is at museums.
 Several years ago, a couple of savvy museums extended their hours on Thursday, with reduced admission.
-They gradually unwound, adding music, special programs, drinks, DJs and dancing.
-Most SF museums have since jumped on the nightlife bandwagon.
+They gradually added music, special programs, drinks, DJs, and even dancing.
+These day, most SF museums are a proud part of the nightlife bandwagon.
 Here's a guide to spending your nights at the museums.

-The Asian was one of the first in San Francisco to launch museum nights, more than five years ago.
-Their Takeover series has featured comedienne Kristina Wong and lets artists do whatever strikes their fancy for programming; artists talks let visitors get a better idea of how they create their works; and docent tours, art-making activities, DJ music and cash bars are also offered.
+The Asian Art Museum in SF's Civic Center neighborhood was one of the city's first to launch museum nights, and their series lets artists do whatever strikes their fancy for programming.
+Listen to artists talk about how they create their works, embark on docent-led tours, and participate in art-making activities.
+DJ spins and a cash bar are also on-hand.

-Cal Academy’s campaign to convince adults that science is, in fact, fun--or at least that fun can be had at the academy.
-Each week has cocktails, a live band or DJ and a theme more or less science-related.
+Tucked away in Golden Gate Park, Cal Academy set out on a campaign to convince adults that science is, in fact, fun--or at least that fun can be had at the academy.
+Each weekly event features cocktails, a live band or DJ, and a theme more or less science-related.
 Any Nightlife involving sex—e.g, presentations about animal mating or the hormones of falling in love—tends to sell out fast.
-Other installments have had tie-ins to local art, mixology and the Outside Lands music festival.
-With the aquarium, planetarium, natural history museum and rainforest to visit, too, NightLife makes for a busy night.
+Other installments have had tie-ins to local art, mixology and the park's Outside Lands music festival.
+With the aquarium, planetarium, natural history museum and rainforest to visit, too, NightLife makes for quite an evening.